benrosche/ineqx/README.md

 income) splits into inequality within and between groups (e.g., gender).
 It is possible to decompose inequality at a single point in time and to decompose changes in inequality over time.
-In addition to this descriptive decomposition, the ineqx packages makes it also possible to analyze how treatment effects (i.e., binary predictors) impact within- and between-group inequality and how this effect changes over time.
+In addition to this descriptive decomposition, the ineqx packages allows to analyze how treatment effects (i.e., binary predictors) impact within- and between-group inequality and how this effect changes over time.

 Existing approaches to analyzing inequality often ignore within-group inequality by solely analyzing mean differences between groups.